Local Government's Role

 Master Locksmith Access Key (MLAK)

-The Department of Family and Community Services and LGNSW reaffirm the use of the Master Locksmith Key (MLAK) system for accessible toilets and recommend utilising the system for Lift & Change facilities.
+The Department of Family and Community Services and LGNSW reaffirm the use of the Master Locksmith Key (MLAK) system for accessible toilets and recommend using the system for Lift & Change facilities.

-The MLAK system gives facility owners the option to secure the facility after hours but still provide 24 hour access to facilities for people with disability.
-The general guidelines for use are:
+The MLAK system gives facility owners the option to secure the facility after hours but still provide 24-hour access to facilities for people with disability.

 - Accessible toilets should be unlocked during daylight hours to ensure maximum access.

 - Accessible toilets should be unlocked when co-located with unlocked general entry toilets.